Bookaway Review, what is it worth ?

 They have a 4 stars rating on Trustpilot so they service seem pretty solid and the team seems to be quite responsive to answers reviews.

-I would imagine they are just as responsive on their support.
+I would imagine they are just as responsive to answer their support.

-To contact Sugarbook you can get in touch with them by:
+To contact Bookaway you can get in touch with them by:

 - Live chat on the website